-Our individual tolerance level determines how much alcohol or drug use will cause impairment for each of us.
-When we drink enough or use enough drugs to reach our tolerance level, we become impaired and are more likely to experience problems.
+Our individual tolerance level determines how much use will cause impairment for each of us.
+When we use enough THC to reach our tolerance level, we become impaired and are more likely to experience problems.
 Every time we exceed our tolerance level, we raise it.
-However, if we drink or use drugs below our tolerance level, tolerance will decrease.
 If we think back to the formula, our choices are the only thing that we can control to avoid all types of impairment problems.